 Some practical tips for the journey

 💡 EXTRA TIP: Many people use this ferry to get to Fierza, from where they then take a transfer to Valbona and from there they do one of the best-known trails in Albania that connects Valbona to Theth.
 Unfortunately, I didn’t do this trail as it was impossible to fit it into the itinerary (believe me, I tried!)
 But if you have a few extra days to add to your itinerary, I highly suggest this experience.
-And I’ll suggest you a post from another blog, which is one of the most detailed I found about the trail.
+Read more about the most beautiful hike in Albania.

 » Shkodër